 - Golf carts must have headlights, tail lights, and blinkers.

-- A minor with no driver’s license is barred from driving any type of vehicle on a public road in SC, including a golf cart.
+- An unlicensed minor is barred from driving any type of vehicle on a public road in SC, including a golf cart.
+Only people 16 years or older with a valid driver’s license may operate a golf cart in the state.
+A minor with no driver’s license is barred from driving any type of vehicle on a public road in SC, including a golf cart.
 Parents should keep in mind that they will be the liable party if their minor child causes an accident or causes damages or injuries while driving a golf cart illegally.

 Rest assured the police will be looking for violators of the new laws, so make it your business to know your golf cart laws!
 If caught breaking South Carolina golf cart laws, you may be convicted of a misdemeanor and fined up to $200 and even sentenced to up to 30 days in prison!

 The Louthian Law Firm: Experts on South Carolina Golf Cart Laws

 Bert Louthian and Herb Louthian are experienced personal injury attorneys with a thorough knowledge of SC golf cart laws 2019.
 If you’ve been hurt in a golf cart accident, get in touch with us today for a free consultation.
 If we take your case, we get paid only if you do, so there’s nothing to lose.